Creamy Bacon Leek and Potato Soup (No Cream) is one of my all-time favorite meals. It's like a fully loaded baked potato in a bowl of soup.

 I have been making this potato soup recipe for years.
 It is so easy to make with just a few simple ingredients.

 I love the combination of leeks and potatoes so much!
-I even created a roasted version with added cauliflower.
+I even created a Roasted Cauliflower Soup version.

 Jump to: